-KORINTJE CASSIA BARK OIL CO.,
+KORINTJE CASSIA BARK OIL CO2

-Cinnamomum cassia 3 Indonesia
+Cinnamomum cassia 🔇 Indonesia

-An abundance of rainfall and slow down It is interesting to note that cassia cinnamon constitutes more than 70% of the cinnamon flavouring used in the west.
-Under the Van oils.
-There has been a considerable dearth Aroma banner, cassia bark oil now makes of dried clove leaves, which meant fewer its debut in the market.
-Our cassia bark oil raw materials for processing.
-Prices have is processed from Cinnamomum burmannii procured from the famed Kerinci region in Sumatra.
+It is interesting to note that cassia cinnamon constitutes more than 70% of the cinnamon flavouring used in the west.
+Under the Van Aroma banner, cassia bark oil now makes its debut in the market.
+Our cassia bark oil is processed from Cinnamomum burmannii procured from the famed Kerinci region in Sumatra.
 The oil is sweet, and abounds in cinnamic aldehyde.
-In addition, it contains several water-soluble components, which to buds, which brings better returns for are otherwise difficult to capture in the
+In addition, it contains several water-soluble components, which are otherwise difficult to capture in the steam distillation process.